kmarkus/microblx/docs/dev/001-blockdiagram-composition.md

 ## Approach

-There are two releavant parts for supporting composition: the structural inclusion of a subsystem (i.e. the blocks, configurations and connections) and the run-time aspects (e.g. how to trigger such a composition).
+There are two relevant parts for supporting composition: the structural inclusion of a subsystem (i.e. the blocks, configurations and connections) and the run-time aspects (e.g. how to trigger such a composition).